HalfAHole/Attempt-at-obfuscated-code-for-dermining-prime-numbers-without-or-/README.md

-Not too sure why a copy and paste from Word has so may italics in it.
+Not too sure why a copy and paste from Word has so may italics in it as there were none in the original.
+Just started learning GitHub.

 This program uses an old trick to determine whether a number is divisible by a factor or not by performing a series of multiplication and addition/subtraction calculations.
 We take a number and apply a rule to it.